 Traditionally, it is believed that four divine books came down.
-These are Torah, Gospel, Psalms, and Quran.
+These are Torah, Gospel, Zabur, and Quran.
 A narration that is attributed to Prophet Muhammad (p.b.u.h.) is that: 10 pages were given to Adam, 50 pages to Seth, 30 pages to Enoch, and 10 pages to Abraham; 100 pages in total.
 It adds up to 8 prophets who were given books.
-However, the verses above remark that each prophet was granted a Book and ability of judgment.
-Ability of judging rightly is called ‘Wisdom’ in other verses.
+However, the verses above remark that each prophet (nabi) was granted a Book and the ability of judgment.
+The ability to judge rightly is called ‘Wisdom’ in other verses.
 The meaning of mentioned ‘judgment’ is explained in the following verse:

 “In the beginning all people were a single community.
 Then God sent the prophets (nabis) to bring glad tidings and warnings to them.
 And He sent down with them the Book based on the Truth so that it should judge between the people concerning in which they differ.
 Those who differed over it were those very people who had been granted the Book.
 It happened – after those clear proofs came to them- because they coveted the rights of one another.
 Then God, by His leave, guided those who believed the Truth about which they had differed; God guides whoever exerts the effort for it. ” (Al-Baqarah/The Cow 2:213)

 The judgment to be made according to the Book is called ‘the Wisdom’.

 What promotes the value of prophet (nabi) is that he receives revelation from Allah.
 One verse is: